lqc/thinkcspy/source/functions.rst

 ----------------------------

 Most functions require arguments, values that control how the function does its job.
-For example, if you want to find the absolute value of a number, you have to indicate what the number is.
+For example, if we want to find the absolute value of a number, we have to indicate what the number is.
 Python has a built-in function for computing the absolute value: